zhongshuren/one-step-diffusion-forcing-pytorch/README.md

 ## Evaluation result on toy dataset

-Each training sample is a trajectory with a length of 64, and roughly forms a circular arc.
+Each training sample is a trajectory with a length of 64 and roughly forms a circular arc.
-The test samples are generated in an autoregressive manner and is extrapolated to 256 timesteps.
-With 1-NFE per timestep, the model can keep the property of the circular arc (center, diameter, tec.) in the extrapolated timesteps.
+The test samples are generated in an autoregressive manner and are extrapolated to 256 timesteps.
+With 1-NFE per timestep, the model can retain the properties of the circular arc (center, diameter, etc.) in the extrapolated timesteps.

 results with our method